Ecommerce Holiday Planning

 If you’re thinking about implementing paid search ads for the holidays, now’s the time to start planning your campaign (roughly two months before buying season).

-The biggest resource you’ll use for this is Google AdWords.
-It’s where you’ll create the ad, and define when and where you’d like it to appear, as well as how frequently.
+The biggest resource you’ll use for this is Google Ads.
+It’s where you’ll create the ad and define when and where you’d like it to appear, as well as how frequently.

 Choose 5-10 relevant landing pages.